rgeo/activerecord-postgis-adapter/README.md

 the standard postgresql adapter to provide support for the spatial data types and features added by the PostGIS extension.
 It uses the [RGeo](http://github.com/rgeo/rgeo) library to represent spatial data in Ruby.

-## About the PostGIS Adapter

-This is a brief summary covering how to use activerecord-postgis-adapter.
-For full documentation, see Documentation.rdoc.

 ### Features